developwithpurpose/front-end-developer-exercise/app/README.markdown

 I did make one adjustment for the header sections of each block of content. the line-height in the annotation was listed as 20px for the main header, but I changed that to 30px to reflect the mockup better.
 20px was too close.

+sans-serif is provided as a fallback, but if this were going to production i would package helvetica with the rest of the fonts for consistency.

 #### Transitions
 ----------------